ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog.md

 The goal is to reduce the amount of mental energy spent on maintaining the blog so I can just focus on writing good contents.
 This means,

-- making the process of publishing contents as simple as possible, and
+- making the process of publishing articles as simple as possible, and
 - having the ability to easily customise the site, where needed, to suite my preferences.

 ### The optimised content publishing process